Technogeezer50/esd2iso/README.md

 the remaining required packages.

 For Linux, most of the utilities should be availabe from your distribution's package manager.
 Install them if not already installed.
+If you don't know which packages contain the utility, many distros will give you a hint if you simply type the command with no arguments.

 ## EXIT VALUES
 **0**